Frozen Ground & Permafrost

 When water turns into ice in soil, it becomes frozen ground.
 This frozen soil has a temperature at or below 0 °C (32 °F).
 More than half of all the land in the Northern Hemisphere freezes and thaws every year.

 Seasonally frozen ground is near-surface soil that freezes for more than 15 days per year.
 Intermittently frozen ground is near-surface soil that freezes from one to 15 days per year.
 One-fourth of the land in the Northern Hemisphere has an underground layer that stays frozen all year long.
 Permafrost is ground that is frozen for at least two years.
-In many cases, permafrost has existed for thousands of years and can be thousands of feet deep.
+In many cases, permafrost has existed for many thousands of years and can be thousands of feet deep.
 Most of Earth’s permafrost lies in the Arctic, but some is in the Antarctic and in high mountains.

 What is permafrost?